Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ● Banded Sheaf with Handle: 5 3/8″ long x 2″ wide x 1/2″ tall.
 Filing along one outside edge.
 Tuesday’s Children, p.
 236, Fig. 442 [d].

-These stands are documented in Judy Politzer’s first book Tuesday’s Children.
-The outlines, a much appreciated feature of Politzer’s two books, allow the collector to compare their own little trivets, stands and iron soleplates against the examples she presents.
-TC, p.
-236 & 237.
+Outlines are a much appreciated feature of Politzer’s books, allowing the collector to compare their own little trivets, stands and iron soleplates against the examples she presents.

 Judy Politzer introduced a potential companion sad iron in her first book.
 The outline measures 3 3/4″ in length.
 TC, p.
 135, Fig. 260.